MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 1. Select a size for the **Level of Detail** field.
 Decide between faster detection and more accurate anchor position.

    - 4 cm: results in an object anchor that HoloLens detects faster but with less accuracy.
-Holograms placed on the object surface may seem to shift 2-3cm between sessions.
+Holograms placed on the object surface may seem to shift 2-3 cm between sessions.

    - 2 cm: results in better accuracy.
 You may only want to use it for smaller objects, as it requires more processing effort on the HoloLens.

-     A rule of thumb is that the accuracy of holograms placed at the object's surface, will be about 1/2 the level of detail you choose.
+     A rule of thumb is that the accuracy of holograms placed at the object's surface, is about 1/2 the level of detail you choose.

-1. Select **Convert to Object Anchor**.
+1. Select **Convert to Object Anchor** to start the conversion process.

-    This starts the conversion process.
     The **Conversion Status** field shows the status.
 You can also select **Refresh** to refresh the page status.
 During the conversion, you can create other object anchors or go back to the PC app to edit your guide.

 1. When the conversion is done, “Succeeded” appears in the **Conversion Status** field.
 If the conversion fails, start the process again.